 We live in a time where people are more health-conscious, self-aware of what they are putting into their bodies, and all the more vital for it!
 This lifestyle transformation and heightening standard for food integrity naturally include our beloved personal protection dogs and all members of the family.

-Your personal protection dog was an investment of the heart, mind, wallet and you want to do your best by him or her in every way possible.
+Your personal protection dog was an investment of the heart, mind, wallet and you want to do your best for him or her in every way possible.
 Top-notch care for your personal protection dog includes exercise, physical, mental and emotional stimulation, proper shelter, and last but not least, diet.
 All of these factors dramatically affect the health and wellbeing of your personal protection canine and should be taken seriously.
-This doesn’t necessarily mean a complete daily routine overhaul, a ton of stress, or any sort of uncomfortable sacrifice on your part!
+This doesn’t necessarily mean a complete daily routine overhaul, a ton of stress or any sort of uncomfortable sacrifice on your part!
 In other words, change can be gradual, improvements can be moderate.

 You’ll find that when you start with something simple, you’ll notice immediate results.
-Throw your protection dog a raw, uncooked, size-appropriate meaty bone and the once dreaded doggie breath will be a thing of past and surprisingly neutral, dare we say fresh breath will replace it.
+Throw your protection dog a raw, uncooked, size-appropriate meaty bone and the once dreaded doggie breath will be a thing of the past and surprisingly neutral, dare we say fresh breath will replace it.
 Your efforts will be rewarded with pleasantly noticeable long-term benefits as well.
-Did you know that dogs fed a species-appropriate raw meat diet shed a fraction of the amount that a merely kibble fed dog does?
+Did you know that dogs fed a species-appropriate raw meat diet shed a fraction of the amount that a merely kibble-fed dog does?
 That means less time and effort spent brushing.
-That means less money spent on the groomers.
+That means less money spent at the groomer.
 That means an end to clogged drains.
 That means your clothing, furniture, and pretty much every surface in your house that your personal protection dog touches can catch a much-needed break and you can focus on the important stuff like building a life together and enjoying all the best of the human-canine bond without the hassles.

 Let’s start with cultivating a basic understanding of our top 15 ways to improve your dog’s diet: